netgroup-polito/cloud_computing_labs/lab1/1.1/README.md

 > This lab will use the *Ubuntu Cloud Images*.

 > [!NOTE]
-> Installation instructions for KVM can be found in *Appendix: Setup KVM*; here we just assume that KVM (and the additional modules such as the `virt-manager` GUI) are already set up in your environment.
+> Installation instructions for KVM can be found in [Appendix: Setup KVM](../appendix/README); here we just assume that KVM (and the additional modules such as the `virt-manager` GUI) are already set up in your environment.
 This is the case when using the VMs provided in Crownlabs.

 ## 1.1.
 Physical and logical setup